 Sites near sensitive areas like national parks need certain approvals, especially to discharge drained pond water (containing nutrients and algae).
 Your site should have room for settlement ponds and holding dams so water can be reused.

 Check requirements for buffer zones from houses, waterways or farms which reduce the amount of land available for aquaculture.

 Check for chemical contamination

-Read or download Site identification for aquaculture - assessment of chemical contamination in site selection, a practical 11-step approach to determining site suitability and safety.
+These guidelines provide a practical 11-step approach to determining site suitability and safety.